 At Las Vegas Defense Group, L.L.C., we care about you and want to help you get the compensation you deserve for your workplace injury.

-If you've been hurt on the job, we invite you to contact us for a free consultation.
-If we agree to take your case, you won't pay us a dime unless and until we obtain a settlement or verdict in your favor.
+If you have been hurt on the job, we invite you to contact us for a free consultation.
+You would not pay us a dime unless and until we obtain a settlement or verdict in your favor.
 For a free consultation with one of our caring Las Vegas workplace injury lawyers, call us at 702-DEFENSE (702-333-3673) or fill out the form on this page.